GPurgatorio/Master-Computer-Science-ICT/README.md

 #### Hot/Cold aisles

-The building block of this architecture are hot and cold corridors, that optimize cooling efficiency.
+The building block of this architecture are hot and cold corridors, with servers front-to-front and back-to-back; that optimize cooling efficiency.

 The *workload balancing* may be a problem: there can be the situation where a rack is hotter than the other depending on the workload, thus is difficult to module the amount of hot and cold air.
-In CRAC model the solution is pumping enough for the higher consumer.
+In the CRAC model the solution is pumping enough for the higher consumer, but is not possible to act only where needed.
+That leads waste of energy.
+This problem is not present in the in-row cooling technology.

 <p align="center">
   <img width="600" src="./assets/crac1.png">